 In my last post, I talked about how important your sports facility staff is to your marketing efforts.
-As you know, good instructors are also essential to ensuring that your clients have a pleasant experience at your sports facility and continue coming back — your staff and instructors can make or break your business.
+As you know, good instructors are also essential to ensuring that your clients have a pleasant experience at your sports facility and continue coming back.
+Your staff and instructors can make or break your business.

 Your instructor selection is even more important when you offer instruction for kids.
 At my own sports facility, DNA Sports Center, we work with a lot of kids, teaching them how to improve their speed and agility through our Parisi Speed School.
 So, when I hire instructors, I make sure that they know how to behave appropriately, and how to communicate with children so that the kids can truly learn and improve.
 As many of you already know, working with kids requires satisfaction on two fronts; the child’s, and the parent’s.
-The student has to have a great time, and the parent has to notice their child’s improvement.
+The student has to have a great time.
+Also, the parent has to notice their child’s improvement.

 Many sports facility owners make the mistake of hiring instructors based on what they are able to do themselves or have done in their athletic career, instead of how well they are able to teach.
-Ideally, your instructors would have both qualities, but the latter is the most important.
+Ideally, your instructors would have both qualities.
+However, the latter is the most important.
 Follow the guidelines below to ensure that the staff members you hire will reflect well on you and your sports facility.

 Use all the resources at your disposal to advertise that you are hiring.
 All the methods you use to typically advertise your products and services should be used to advertise your job openings: e-mail marketing, search-engine-optimized pages on your web site and posts on your social media pages (remember, we offer a Marketing Toolbox to help with all of those things if you need it).
 Your current staff and clients also will feel involved in the process if you ask them if they know any good candidates.
 In this economy, in particular, people appreciate knowing when jobs are available.
 Give your listings as much publicity as possible to increase your candidate pool.
 In your listings, make sure to emphasize that the applicant have experience with and enjoy working with children.